Culladia strophaea: Taxonomy

 This species was first described by Edward Meyrick in 1905 as Argyria strophaea using specimens collected in Wellington by George Hudson.
 Hudson discussed and illustrated the species under this name in his 1928 book The Butterflies and Moths of New Zealand.
 The lectotype of this species is held at the Natural History Museum, London.

 In 1973 D. E. Gaskin placed A. strophaea within the genus Culladia.
 This placement is currently under debate and is regarded by some scientists as erroneous.
 As a result, this species is also referred to as Argyria (s.l.) strophaea or alternatively by its original name despite the later also being regarded as erroneous.

 Description

 Meyrick described this species as follows:

 Distribution

 This species is endemic to New Zealand.
 This species can be found in the North Island as well as in the provinces of Nelson and Westland in the South Island.
-Other than the type locality of Wellington, this species has also been found at Whakarewarewa, Raurimu, Whanganui, Haruru falls in the Bay of Islands, Lake Taupo, Bluff Hill in Napier, and at Lake Rotorua.
+Other than the type locality of Wellington, this species has also been found at Whakarewarewa, Raurimu, Whanganui, Haruru falls in the Bay of Islands, Lake Taupō, Bluff Hill in Napier, and at Lake Rotorua.